yoasyo25/ruby-submissions/1703-b/4module/quantified_self/evaluations/adam_sarah.md

 - 2: Team is using a project management tool but didn't update the progress frequently.
 Many cards have no changes made to them
 - 1: Team failed to use a project management tool to track its progress.

+_For this rubric item, please describe how you leveraged the project management tool throughout the duration of your project in addition to scoring yourself._

 ## Instructor Rubric

 ### Evaluated By: